 This post may include affiliate links.
 Please read my disclosure policy.

 If you aren't familiar with corn ribs, they are essentially fresh corn on the cob, cut into long quarters.
-When grilled, or oven-baked, they curl slightly.
+When grilled, they curl slightly.
 You eat them just like a pork rib, discarding the "bone" or center of the cob.

-They are a wonderful addition to any BBQ.
-I serve them alongside our BBQ baby back ribs as a vegetarian option.
-But they are so popular with the meat-eating crowd (thanks to their viral moment on Tiktok) I always make extra.
+But they are so popular with the meat-eating crowd (thanks to their viral moment on Tiktok) that I always make extra.

 Jump to: